-Waste Disposal:

-Where possible recycling is preferred to disposal or incineration.
+Waste from residues / unused products: Where possible recycling is preferred to disposal or incineration.
 Dispose of in accordance with local regulations.

-Empty containers should be taken for local recycling, recovery or waste disposal.

-Recycling is encouraged.
+Contaminated Packaging: Empty containers should be taken for local recycling, recovery or waste disposal.
+Waste Disposal: Recycling is encouraged.
 Landfill or incinerate in accordance with federal, state and local requirements.
 Collected processing fume condensates and incinerator ash should be tested to determine waste classification.